-Summary: During the final battle, Hermione is unexpectedly swept headfirst into an alternate world of opposites where Dumbledore rules as Dark Lord and Muggle technology and Dark Magic have revolutionized Britain.
-Light wizards who attempted resistance under Tom Riddle and the Malfoys' leadership have been left to a nightmarish fate, giving Hermione a new cause - and very different allies - as she impersonates her own alternate dimension counterpart, a superficial beauty queen called "My," to survive.
-But can she fix another shattered world and still get back to her own?
+Summary: During the final battle, Hermione is unexpectedly swept headfirst into a dystopian world of opposites where Dumbledore rules as Dark Lord and Muggle technology and the Dark Arts have revolutionized Britain.
+Light wizards who attempted resistance under Tom Riddle and the Malfoys' leadership have been left to a nightmarish fate, giving Hermione a new cause - and very different allies - as she impersonates her own 'reversed' incarnation, an elite beauty queen called "My," to survive.
+But can she help save another shattered world... and still get back to her own?

 It came in flashes.

 Rain.
 Blinding, frigid rain.